Internal structure and its connection with thermodynamics and dynamics in black holes: Quasinormal modes in the eikonal limit

-Now we plot the $\lambda M-\Omega_cM$ graph for the positive EGB parameter ($\alpha>0$ or $a>0$) in Fig.~\ref{Fig: eiknol QNM when a>0}, where the parameter is set to be $a=0.100, 0.200, \dots, 0.900$, and $a=0$ corresponding to the RN black hole is attached for comparison.
+Now we plot the $\Omega_c M-\lambda M$ graph for the positive EGB parameter ($\alpha>0$ or $a>0$) in Fig.~\ref{Fig: eiknol QNM when a>0} in terms of Eqs.~(\ref{posxc})-(\ref{posfc}), where the parameter is set to be $a=0.100, 0.200, \dots, 0.900$, and $a=0$ corresponding to the RN black hole is attached for comparison.
 Note that the range of $Q$ that is physically allowed in the figure depends on the range of $a$, that is, the ranges of $Q$ and $a$ should ensure the existence of a horizon, i.e., to satisfy Eq.~(\ref{dlhor}).

-For the singular metric, we can see from Fig.~\ref{Fig: eiknol QNM when a>0} that the angular velocity of the photon sphere of the charged 4D EGB black hole gradually decreases with the increasing of the EGB parameter, and that the ranges of the angular velocity for different values of the parameter are restricted within the range of the angular velocity of the RN black hole.
-Note that the angular velocity of the photon sphere corresponds to the oscillating frequency in quasinormal modes and that no gaps exist between the frequencies of the charged 4D EGB black hole and those of the RN black hole.
-As a result, we cannot distinguish the charged 4D EGB black hole from the RN black hole just by means of the oscillating frequency of quasinormal modes.
-Fortunately, the Lyapunov index of the charged 4D EGB black hole can be separated from that of the RN black hole, and the gap becomes larger for a bigger EGB parameter.
-The range of $\lambda M$ in the RN black hole is $0.177\le \lambda M\le 0.196$, and the minimum value of $\lambda M$ in the charged 4D EBG black hole is $0.141$ which appears when $a=1.000$ and $Q=0$,\footnote{When $a$ is taken to be one, $Q$ must be zero in order to ensure the existence of a horizon.
-That is, to set $a=1.000$ makes the charged 4D EGB black hole reduce to its uncharged case.
-See Eq.~(\ref{dlhor}).} i.e. in the uncharged case.
-It is known that the imaginary part of quasinormal mode frequencies is related to the damping time of gravitational waves,
+We can see from Fig.~\ref{Fig: eiknol QNM when a>0} that the ranges of the angular velocity for different values of the parameter $a$ are restricted within the range of the angular velocity of the RN black hole.
+For instance, see the red curve ($a=0.100$), its range of the horizontal coordinate is completely covered by the range of the horizontal coordinate of the black curve ($a=0$).
+In other words, we cannot distinguish the 4D EGB black hole from the RN black hole when we observe the angular velocity only.
+Note that the angular velocity of the photon sphere corresponds to the oscillating frequency in quasinormal modes.
+That is to say, we cannot distinguish the charged 4D EGB black hole from the RN black hole just by means of the oscillating frequency of quasinormal modes.
+Fortunately, the range of the Lyapunov index for the charged 4D EGB black hole cannot be covered completely by that of the RN black hole.
+For instance, the minimum value of $\lambda M$ in the 4D EBG black hole is $0.141$ which appears when $a=1.000$ and $Q=0$,\footnote[5]{When $a$ is taken to be one, $Q$ must be zero in order to ensure the existence of a horizon.
+That is, the charged 4D EGB black hole becomes its uncharged case if $a=1.000$, see Eq.~(\ref{dlhor}).} while the range of $\lambda M$ in the RN black hole is $0.177\le \lambda M\le 0.196$.
+This implies that the Lyapunov index of the charged 4D EGB black hole can be smaller than the minimum Lyapunov index of the RN black hole.
+Therefore, we have the possibility to distinguish the charged 4D EGB black hole from the RN black hole when we observe the Lyapunov index.